Paper Information

 What is the motivation?

 The central motivation was to develop a general theory of communication that could quantify information and determine the maximum rate at which it can be transmitted reliably over a noisy channel.
 Prior to this work, communication system design was largely empirical.
 Shannon sought to create a mathematical foundation to understand the trade-offs between key parameters like bandwidth, power, and noise, independent of any specific hardware or modulation scheme.
+To frame this, he conceptualized a general communication system as consisting of five essential elements: an information source, a transmitter, a channel, a receiver, and a destination.

 What is the novelty here?